rglaue/plantuml_to_drawio/README.md

 # Convert PlantUML file to Diagrams.net XML file

-This is a functional perl script used to demonstrate how to convert a file with PlantUML code into a Diagrams.net (a.k.a Draw.io) XML file from the command line.
+This is a functional script, available in both perl and python, used to demonstrate how to convert a file with PlantUML code into a Diagrams.net (a.k.a Draw.io) XML file from the command line.
 The PlantUML code and rendered SVG are embedded into the Diagrams.net/Draw.io document.

+Both `plantuml_to_drawio_xml.pl` (perl) and `plantuml_to_drawio_xml.py` (python), written for the purpose of describing the transformation process, perform the same workflow and produce the same output.

 In the Diagrams.net or Draw.io program, the PlantUML diagram can be double-clicked on to see the PlantUML source code.
 If the PlantUML library is loaded, the PlantUML code can be edited and saved which will update the diagram.

-This perl script requires java and the PlantUML compiled Jar.
-It was last tested with Java 17, PlantUML 1.2022.5, and Draw.io 20.0.1.
+This script requires java and the PlantUML compiled Jar.
+It was last tested with OpenJDK 21, PlantUML 1.2024.4, and Draw.io 24.3.1.

 ## Download PlantUML jar library